How to filter data from drop down list selection in Excel?

 Filter data from drop down list selection in two worksheets with VBA code

-1. Right click the sheet tab which contains the drop down list cell, and then choose View Code from the context menu, in the opened Microsoft Visual Basic for applications window, copy and paste the following code into the blank Module:
+1. Right click the sheet tab (e.g., Sheet1) with the drop-down cell, choose View Code.
+In the Microsoft Visual Basic for Applications window, copy and paste the following code into the blank Module:

 VBA code: Filter data from drop down list selection in two sheets: